nickjj/dotfiles/README.md

 # Create symlinks to various dotfiles.
 If you didn't clone it to ~/dotfiles
 # then adjust the ln -s symlink source (left side) to where you cloned it.
 #
 # NOTE: The last one is WSL 1 / 2 specific.
-Don't do it on native Linux / MacOS.
+Don't do it on native Linux / macOS.
 mkdir -p ~/.local/bin && mkdir -p ~/.vim/spell \
   && ln -s ~/dotfiles/.aliases ~/.aliases \
   && ln -s ~/dotfiles/.bashrc ~/.bashrc \